Reviews You Can Rely On

 The Trekology Trek-Z 2.0 are foldable three-section poles with some length adjustment for a price that can't be beaten.
 In the past, users paid a premium if they wanted compact, high-performance poles.
 Now, this modern technology is affordable.
 The grips are comfortable, the basket attachments add versatility, and the poles are durable.

-The major downside to these budget poles is their weight.
-At 26 ounces, they are by far the heaviest pair in our review.
-For activities like long-distance hiking, where every ounce counts, we prefer to use the MSR DynaLock Ascent Carbon.
-We also measured only seven inches of length adjustability, which is less than most other poles on the market.
-These things aside, the Trek-Z is great if you're getting into hiking and want high-performance, foldable poles at a great price.
+What you save in money, you'll pay for in weight.
+At 26 ounces, these budget poles are by far the heaviest pair we tested.
+For activities like long-distance hiking, where every ounce counts, we prefer the MSR DynaLock Ascent Carbon.
+In addition, we only measured seven inches of length adjustability during testing, which is less than most other options available.
+Despite these shortcomings, the Trek-Z is a terrific choice if you're getting into hiking and want high-performance, foldable poles at a budget-friendly price.

 Read more: Trekology Trek-Z 2.0 review